SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 ---

-## Enhancements on UI Sketches

-In this iteration, the UI sketches were refined to improve clarity and alignment with the activity diagram.

 - **Owner View:** Highlights race selection and podium input fields to emphasize organizer workflow.
 Owner can choose to manually input race results or upload race results via csv.

 ![Owner / Manage Results View](https://github.com/SLee-842/SER315/blob/main/resources/images/GUI_Manage%20Race%20Results/1.manage_race_results.png)